pingcap/docs/tikv-configuration-file.md

 ### `enable-timestamp` <span class="version-mark">New in v5.4.0</span>

-+ Determines enable or disable the timestamp in the log
++ Determines whether to enable or disable the timestamp in the log
 + Optional values: `"true"`, `"false"`
 + Default value: `"true"`